-- The date the student died, if the student passed away during the semester. - The last date that the student attended class or checked out of their dorm room, whichever is later.
+- The date the student died, if the student passed away during the semester. - The last date that the student attended class.

 The student must inform in a timely fashion, in person or by email if personal appearance is not possible, the Student Financial Services Office at finaid@obu.edu of any withdrawal occurring during a semester.